patilnabhi/tbotnav/README.md

 5. A second depth camera is *preferred* (ASUS Xtion Pro or Kinect) for hand gesture recognition; this will be connected to the second computer
 6. Printed AR codes from 2 to 5 that could be placed anywhere around TurtleBot

-The following **packages** need to be installed:

-1. [TurtleBot packages] - SLAM packages
-2. [rtabmap_ros] - RTAB-Map package
-3. [openni2_launch] - required if using ASUS Xtion Pro for hand gesture recognition
-4. [freenect_launch] - required for `3dsensor.launch` with TurtleBot navigation
-5. [ar_track_alvar] - to recognize AR code tags and move TurtleBot towards them

 The following needs to be **setup** in order to run all nodes:

 1. [TurtleBot setup]